I have one desert hairy scorpion which is 4inch along with tail if someone have to buy it plz contact us on this number 03033346186. roonham ila

 Diseases: Ailments/TreatmentsScorpions are generally quite hardy and adaptable if they are provided with the right environment.
 A few signs that may indicate that your pet is not acting or feeling normal are a loss of appetite, acting listless or sluggish, having an overly swollen stomach, and missing or deformed limbs.
 Another problem can be an infestation of mites.

 Molting One of the most common reasons for the death in scorpions is the molt.
 The scorpion has a tough outer covering, a cuticle, that forms a rigid exoskeleton.
 All scorpions must shed their old exoskeleton and secrete a new one in order to grow, this is called the molt.
 Scorpions will molt from 6 to 10 times during their lifetime.
 This molting process takes a lot of energy and they are very vulnerable for a couple of days after the molt until their new skin hardens

 For about 24 hours prior to molting it is not unusual for a scorpion to get quite sluggish.

 A difficult molt can result in lost or deformed limbs, or death.
 This is thought to be related to humidity levels.
 There can be either too much humidity or too little, depending on the species.
 In captivity a lot of immature scorpions die during the molting process.

-Though many scorpions can go for long periods of time without eating, overfeeding can cause an overly swollen stomach as well as the loss of appetite, and even death.
+Other Problems Though many scorpions can go for long periods of time without eating, overfeeding can cause an overly swollen stomach as well as the loss of appetite, and even death.
 The stomach can be slightly swollen from regular eating, and this is not a problem.